-If the requested term is not satisfied with both conditions above, the consent screen is not prompted even though you call the Getting consent to desired terms API.
+If the requested service term is not satisfied with both conditions above, the consent screen is not prompted even though you call the Getting consent to desired service terms API.

 To resolve this problem,

-After completing two things above, you can ask for consent to the term by calling Getting consent to desired terms API at the moment when the consent is required.
+After completing two things above, you can ask for consent to the service term by calling Getting consent to desired service terms API at the moment when the consent is required.

 Even though a user signs up through Kakao Sync Simple Signup, you must register the user as a member in your service's member database.
 If not, then the user is not completely signed up.
 Because Kakao cannot access your member database, we cannot add new member information ourselves.
 Make sure to implement a process that stores new user information in the service database internally.

 Refer to Manage user accounts for more details.